toucansites/website/contents/docs/[05]templates/[05]toucan-templates/index.md

 ---
 category: "templates"
 title: "Toucan templates"
-description: "Toucan tempplates offer a streamlined approach, using Mustache, for building, customizing, and designing static sites to meet various needs and styles"
+description: "Toucan tempplates offer a streamlined approach, using Mustache, for building, customizing, and designing static sites to meet various needs and styles."
 order: 4
 ---